 4. Standardized Questionnaires

 You can also administer these questionnaires outside of a usability test to get a current measure of the perceived ease of use of the interface.
-An advantage to this approach is that because it can be administered like a survey, you can get results quickly and for a fraction of the cost of a moderated usability test.
+An advantage to this services is that because it can be administered like a survey, you can get results quickly and for a fraction of the cost of a moderated usability test.

 How it Works: Current users of a website or product are asked to answer standardized questions about the overall application usability.
 This score provide a baseline measurement which is used as a benchmark to compare future design iterations to.